daoduythuan/daoduythuan.github.io/_posts/2019-8-2-XSS-myshopify-and-reject-by-rule.md

 ![_config.yml]({{ site.baseurl }}/images/camphoto_959030623.jpg) <br>
 In my opinion, when a hacker has admin's privilege he can hijack other visitor when they shopping LOL . <br>
 Well I don't mind anything about Shopify's rule and I think I can disclosed this vulnerability :D <br>
-Yup this is it and happy hacking!!!
+Yup that's it and happy hacking!!!